Lucia's Blog: 2020

 So why is it that many compromise the purity of the Gospel that Jesus died for?
 No!
 Jesus never did!
 If it does not matter what we believe, then it does not matter if we believe!

-And though some might deny that last part of this statement, they still endorse the first!
+Though some might deny the last part of this statement, they still endorse the first!
 But guess what?
 It does matter to God and Jesus!
-Does it really matter to you?!
+Does it really matter to you?

 Jesus declared,